- All lanes of northbound SR 167 have reopened after crews linked the highway to the new bridge.

 In January of 2011, WSDOT implemented a load restriction requiring vehicles larger than 10,000 pounds gross vehicle weight to use the right lane only.
 This restriction is due to floor beam deterioration that was detected during a routine bridge inspection.
 Due to the load restriction and structural deterioration, the bridge replacement project was funded and advanced ahead of the SR 167 – Tacoma to Edgewood New Freeway Construction project.

-Crews previously installed steel plates along the underside of the bridge’s steel truss to reinforce the structure so legal-weight trucks can continue to use the 89-year old bridge until the replacement bridge is complete.
+Crews previously installed steel plates along the underside of the bridge’s steel truss to reinforce the structure so legal-weight trucks can continue to use the bridge until the replacement bridge is complete.

 The End Result

-This project replaces the existing northbound bridge with a new two lane structure while preserving the structural and functional integrity of the roadway.
+This project replaced the existing northbound bridge with a new two lane structure while preserving the structural and functional integrity of the roadway.

 The new bridge is designed with the capacity to add new lanes in the future if funding becomes available.